Returning to learning

 mature student your ‘life experience’ is likely to play a large

 part in your success as a student.
-You may not be aware of it but

-But to get to the starting point you
+To the starting point you may need

-may need some form of qualification, that might be:
+some form of qualification, that might be:

 - an approved Access Diploma